v-slv/SantaIsReal-Policy/README.md

-# Privacy Policy for SantaIsReal

-Last updated: 15 November 2023

-## Introduction
+Introduction

 We respect the privacy of our users.
-This Privacy Policy explains how we do not collect, use, disclose, or store any personal information about you when you use our game SantaIsReal.
+This Privacy Policy explains how we collect, use, disclose, and store information when you use our game 'Santa is real', including any personal information that may be collected through third-party services such as Unity Ads.

-## No Personal Data Collection
+No Direct Personal Data Collection

-Our Application does not collect any personal data from its users.
-We do not require any personal information to download or play our game.
+Our Application does not directly collect any personal data from its users.
+We do not require you to provide personal information to download or play our game.

-## Data Storage
+Data Storage

-The Application uses Unity Player Prefs to store game data such as the current level number on your device.
-This data is strictly local to your device and is not transmitted to us or any third parties.
+The Application uses Unity Player Prefs to store game state data.
+This data is strictly local to your device and is not transmitted to us or any third-party services, with the exception of Unity Ads as detailed below.

+Unity Ads

+Our game includes Unity Ads, which may collect certain personal and non-personal information to provide personalized advertising experiences.
+The data collected by Unity Ads may include information such as device identifiers, or other information as per Unity's privacy policy.
+We do not control the data collection practices of Unity Ads.
+For more information, please refer to Unity’s privacy policy.

-## Contact Us
+Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at silviuioanvilcu@gmail.com
+If you have any questions or suggestions about our Privacy Policy, please contact us at silviuioanvilcu@gmail.com.